trickstercache/trickstercache.org/content/en/docs/Origins/multi-origin.md

+---
-# Using Multiple Backends with a single Trickster instance
+title: "Using Multiple Backends with a single Trickster instance"
+linkTitle: "Using Multiple Backends"
+weight: 1
+date: 2021-06-25
+description: >
+  See your project in action!
+---

 Trickster supports proxying to multiple backends in a single Trickster instance, by examining the inbound request and using a multiplexer to direct the proxied request to the correct upstream origin, in the same way that web servers support virtual hosting.